Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate: Target Models

 The best target model for each round is selected by weighted accuracy between all prior rounds and the current round.
-For \textbf{R6-T}, a DeBERTa model with 100x upsampling on R5 performs best.
+For R6-T, a DeBERTa model with 100x upsampling on R5 performs best.
 Given the dearth of emoji in R1--R4, it is unsurprising a large upsample improves performance on emoji-based hate.
-For \textbf{R7-T}, a DeBERTa model with one upsample on R6 performs best.
-For \textbf{R8-T}, a DeBERTa model with five upsamples on R7 performs best.
+For R7-T, DeBERTa with one upsample on R6 performs best.
+For R8-T, DeBERTa with five upsamples on R7 performs best.
 In all rounds, DeBERTa significantly outperforms BERTweet, while the upsampling ratio less substantially affects performance.
-We use Dynalab to upload models for model-in-the-loop evaluation and data collection \citep{Ma2021}.
+This suggests first converting emoji to their text representations does not substantially aid performance, though there may be other differences between the models driving results.
+We upload models to Dynalab for model-in-the-loop evaluation and data collection \citep{maDynaboardEvaluationAsAService2021}.